 One way a road weather forecast can improve safety is by informing drivers about hazardous road conditions.
 For example, weather-based navigation, dynamic routing and weather warnings are transmitted through a vehicle’s digital cluster and infotainment system, or by adapting vehicles essential functions (e.g. ABS, ESC, suspension) in real time.
 A driver can respond by slowing down to avoid hazards, or a vehicle navigation system can dynamically re-route towards safer and drier routes.

 A recent development is increasing fleet-based observation data to improve prediction granularity and accuracy.
 This means that braking events, fog light or wiper data from your vehicle could help to provide quality road weather information for other nearby drivers.

 We are excited about the capabilities and potential of road weather services – to preserve lives and assets, enhance communication, and facilitate productivity.
 That is where the rubber meets the road.

 US Department of Transportation Federal Highway Administration: https://ops.fhwa.dot.gov/weather/q1_roadimpact.htm

-Petri Marjava works as head of Vaisala’s automotive business segment.
-His main area of responsibility is to develop the global connected vehicle business at Vaisala.
-Petri has seven years of industry experience and a deep understanding of how environmental technology can solve challenges for ADAS and autonomous driving as well as human drivers.
-Before joining Vaisala Petri has worked in various sales and account management positions in telecommunication and professional services industries.
+Petri Marjava is the head of Vaisala’s automotive business segment.
+His main area of responsibility is to develop the connected vehicle business at Vaisala.
+Petri has eight years of industry experience and a deep understanding of how environmental technology can solve challenges for ADAS, autonomous driving, and human drivers.
+Before joining Vaisala Petri worked in various sales and account management positions in the telecommunications and professional services industries.